How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 This is a basic example with assumptions that will apply differently in most circumstances.

-It does however confirm a few principles that all borrowers can consider:
+It does however, confirm a few principles that all borrowers can consider:

-- Consider the average balance of an offset account during the loan term, a consistent balance will have more impact (this may be highly connected to your level of income).
+- Consider the average balance of an offset account during the loan term, as a consistent balance will have more impact (this may be highly connected to your level of income).

 - Consider the loan amount in proportion to your income - a redraw facility can have more impact on a smaller loan with a larger income.